jamerbi/Taskban/README.md

 ## Details

 The application is simple and only needs a computer with Windows 7, 8 or 10 and Net Core 3.1+ installed.
 When you run the application, a taskban.db database file is created where the changes made are stored.
+* The app requires a Syncfusion license due to the use of WPF Kanban Board which is theirs, but they provide a free community license here: https://www.syncfusion.com/products/communitylicense

 ## Features